-This may depend on you or on the trail itself, your stop date can be October and heavy snow on Baxter making it impossible to finish, it could be that you are reaching the end of the time off you had and you have to get back.
+This may depend on you or on the trail itself, your stop date can be October, and heavy snow on Baxter makes it impossible to finish, it could be that you are reaching the end of the time off you had and you have to get back.

-Understanding this will help you keep moving ahead and help making sure you don’t get too lazy with extra NERO and ZEROs in town, they can get addictive to get food and drink without almost zero effort.
+Understanding this will help you keep moving ahead and help make sure you don’t get too lazy with extra NERO and ZEROs in town, they can get addicted to getting food and drink without almost zero effort.

-When you arrive into the state you plan to begin your hike from what is the plan to get to the actual trailhead?
-How do you plan to get back to the start point after you complete your thru hike?
+When you arrive in the state, you plan to begin your hike what is the plan to get to the actual trailhead?

-To start on any trail you should have some understanding of the basics to navigation, these help to keep you safe when everything goes wrong.
+To start on any trail, you should have some understanding of the basics of navigation, these help to keep you safe when everything goes wrong.
 REI offers some awesome navigation classes for those who want to be covered.

 I wish I was far more versed, but I know how to orient to a compass with a map and how to get from one point to another on a topographical map with land heights to ensure the best way to move.